Patching or Vision Therapy for Lazy Eye?

 Amblyopia, commonly referred to as ‘lazy eye’, occurs when the brain and the eye are not working in perfect unison.
 This results in decreased vision in one eye that otherwise seems healthy.

 While patching was traditionally the default treatment for amblyopia, vision therapy has now been clinically proven to provide optimum results and for several reasons.
 The exercises performed throughout the vision therapy program are meant to teach the patient new visual skills in an engaging and motivating way until the learned skill becomes automatic.
 Vision therapy is an active program, that has been shown to outweigh the benefits of just passively patching the one eye.

 How Does Vision Therapy Compare To Eye Patching?

-Speak with Susan Mulderrig, Jared Herzberg, Jordan Rendert, Debbie Staw and Eric Waldo from The Vision Therapy Center at EyeCare Associates and discover how vision therapy can help you or your child with amblyopia.
-The Vision Therapy Center at EyeCare Associates serves patients in Trumbull, Southport, Norwalk, Stamford, and throughout Connecticut.
+Speak with our team of eye doctors from EyeCare Associates and discover how vision therapy can help you or your child with amblyopia.
+EyeCare Associates serves patients in Trumbull, Southport, Norwalk, Stamford and throughout Connecticut.